armbian/build/packages/bsp/sun60iw2-gpu/README.md

 These packages are built for **Debian 11 (bullseye)** and we install them on an Armbian **Trixie (Debian 13)** rootfs.
 Two consequences to validate on hardware:

-- **Userspace dependencies / Xorg ABI.** UPDATE (tested on hardware): the userspace package installed cleanly on Trixie via apt with **no heavy dependencies and no conflicts** — the feared bullseye X-stack drag did not materialise at install time.
-So the dependency risk is largely retired.
-What's still unverified is *runtime*: whether the GLES/EGL/Vulkan render-node path actually works, and whether the bundled Xorg DDX (ABI 1.21, vs Trixie's newer Xserver) is usable — though on a headless box X11 doesn't matter; the render node is what counts.
+- **Userspace dependencies / Xorg ABI.** RESOLVED (tested on hardware): the userspace package installs cleanly on Trixie via apt with **no heavy dependencies and no conflicts**.
+At runtime the drivers need a handful of X/Wayland *client* libs present to load (the enabler installs them), after which **OpenCL works**.
+The bundled Xorg DDX (ABI 1.21 vs Trixie's newer Xserver) and headless Vulkan/GLES are not usable without a display — but that's irrelevant to a headless server, where the render node + OpenCL are what count.
 - **VPU is higher-risk than GPU.** `libgstreamer-openmax-allwinner` (`1.4.6-3`) targets GStreamer 1.18 (bullseye); Trixie ships 1.24+.
 Expect the gst-omx path to need more work than the GPU path. `--with-vpu` is therefore the more experimental